VladMiryaha/edges/README.md

 # This fork (C++ and Python wrappers)

 This fork adds a C++ and Python wrapper for structured edges and edge-boxes object proposals (see papers above), removing the Matlab dependency.
-To keep the code clean and reduce effort I used the C++ implementation of structured random forest edges from Phillip Krähenbühl (http://www.philkr.net/home/gop), included in ./cpp/external.
+To keep the code clean and reduce effort I used the C++ implementation of structured random forest edges from Philipp Krähenbühl (http://www.philkr.net/home/gop), included in ./cpp/external.

 The Python wrapper requires Boost::python and my fork of Sudeep Pillai's numpy-opencv-converter (see https://github.com/samarth-robo/numpy-opencv-converter).